Sweater Weather Means Sweater Washing

 Getting Rid of Moths

-If you had clothes moths, cleaning the moths and any of their eggs off the sweaters is important.
-Getting the clothes professionally cleaned (like with wet cleaning mentioned above) is a good start.
+If you have clothes moths, cleaning the moths and any of their eggs off the sweaters is important.
+Washing the sweaters or getting the clothes professionally cleaned (like with wet cleaning mentioned above) is a good start.
 Other options include freezing or heating the sweater.
 Heating it to over 120°F for half an hour is the best option.
-To freeze them, you can try freezing it for a couple of days, but generally it would have to get to less than 18°F. There are also methods for fumigating the sweaters with dry ice.
+There are also methods for fumigating the sweaters with dry ice.
 After you make sure the sweaters are clean and free of moths, you should also clean out where they were stored - think intense vacuuming.
 You can also use pheromone traps, which emit pheromones that attract the male moths and then trap the moths with something sticky.
-Maybe you've heard of mothballs as another option, but they aren't one we suggest.
+What about mothballs you might ask?
 Mothballs are basically just balls of pesticides, which means that if you keep them in your closet you are creating a small source of pesticides for your home (plus, they don't smell very good, which is just another reason to skip them if you can).
 Some also say that cedar oil, coming from cedar wood, works well as a natural repellent, but there are varied accounts.
 We think it's worth a shot, but maybe better at deterring moths than getting rid of the ones that are already there.

 Now, you should be good to go.
 So, pile on the sweaters and don't worry about moths eating them.